j i m v a l l a n c e > d i s c o g r a p h y > a l b u m s

 Bruce Fairbairn

-In March 1987 I was brought onto the "Permanent Vacation" session by my friend Bruce Fairbairn.
-A few months earlier Bruce had been hired by Geffen Records guru John Kalodner, and given the task of producing Aerosmith's "come-back" album.
+My first encounter with Aerosmith was in March 1987 when I was brought onto the "Permanent Vacation" project by my friend Bruce Fairbairn.
+A few months earlier Bruce had been hired by Geffen Records guru John Kalodner and given the task of producing Aerosmith's "come-back" album.

-Bruce, in turn, enlisted a handful of trusted people he'd worked with in the past: songwriter Desmond Child, audio engineer Bob Rock, assistant engineer Mike Fraser, and me, among others.
+Bruce, in turn, enlisted a handful of trusted colleagues he'd worked with over the years: songwriter Desmond Child, audio engineer Bob Rock, assistant engineer Mike Fraser, and me.

 Steven Tyler: I told him if he knew someone I could write lyrics with and have as much fun as when I'm writing with Joe Perry, then please bring 'em in.